Wedding Day Tips

 Most florists will pack your flowers with the stems of each bouquet in water.
 Suggestion – Before you are due to make your way to the ceremony dry off the stems of the flowers.
 This will prevent a damp patch on yours and your bridesmaids dresses.

 If you are getting ready away from home take a little emergency kit.
 Needle and cotton, a couple of safety pins, pair of scissors, headache tablets and couple of plasters.

-Dress & Veil
+Wedding Dress & Veil